-- Any type of plastics, including PVC - Any type of wood (trunks, branches, chips, saw dust, also treated and contaminated wood like railway sleepers, used furniture etc.) - Any type of textiles, diapers, hides - Straw, stalks, reed grass, rice straw, - Also digestate/compost from anaerobic digestion processes (if not saleable) - Shells, stones, kernels, husks from nuts, fruit, grain - No limitation in respect to input moisture - No limitation in respect to dirt, contamination; no specific requirement for purity or composition of the input waste - Safe elimination of toxic input such as CI, S, Br, Cr, Hg etc.
+- Any tape of organic waste and residues - Any type of plastics, including PVC - Any type of wood (trunks, branches, chips, saw dust, also treated and contaminated wood like railway sleepers, used furniture etc.) - Any type of textiles, diapers, hides, straw, reed grass, rice straw, - Also digestate/compost from anaerobic digestion processes (if not saleable) - Hospital waste - Hazardous wastes such as POPs and PACs (polyhalogenated organic and/or aromatic pollutants (mainly insecticides and flame retardants) - Electronic waste - Sewage Sludge Residues - No limitation in respect to input moisture - No limitation in respect to dirt, contamination; no specific requirement for purity or composition of the input waste - Safe elimination of toxic input such as CI, S, Br, Cr, Hg etc.

-Output from BioTech Process = Input for SRS Process
+Output from BioTech Process Input for SRS Process